25 Simple Swaps to Reduce Your Carbon Footprint

 According to data from the United Nations, over one third of the food produced annually across the globe is wasted.
 To avoid contributing to this problem, grocery shop with a plan and use items in your pantry and fridge according to their expiration dates.
 For the bits of food you can’t eat, consider starting a backyard compost pile to turn leftovers into fuel for plants.

 If you have outdoor space, consider planting a vegetable garden in the ground or in containers.
 With your green thumb, you can keep chemicals out of your garden and out of the soil using responsible gardening practices, and also save yourself a trip to the store by simply walking outside and shopping your garden.
 If space is limited, grow herbs in an indoor container near a window, or tomatoes in a large planter.
-Follow these 11 tips to grow the perfect vegetable garden.
+If you’re ready to start gardening, be sure to follow these 11 tips to grow the perfect vegetable garden.

 The average household hose uses six gallons of water per minute and isn’t particularly efficient.
 Look for ways to reduce waste, such as using a watering can to better target your plants and give them a more natural watering akin to rain.
 You can also turn off the faucet while brushing your teeth; per Colgate’s Every Drop Counts program you’ll save up to 4 gallons or 64 glasses of water every time you brush for an average of two minutes with this simple switch.
 Plus, you’ll save on your water bill.